Fructose Malabsorption: Testing,Treatment & Diet

-Is it the cause of my tummy troubles?
+Is it the cause of your stomach troubles?

 Fructose is a sugar that is found in many foods such as fresh fruits and honey, high fructose corn syrup, and many processed foods.
 It is also a component of plain table sugar, and some vegetables.

-The symptoms of celiac disease and non-celiac gluten sensitivity (NCGS) can be very similar to the symptoms of fructose malabsorption.
-Thus, the diagnoses’ may often be confused.
-Fructose malabsorption can also mimic lactose/milk intolerance- a common diagnosis amongst celiac and NCGS patients.
+The symptoms of other disorders such as celiac disease and non-celiac gluten sensitivity (NCGS) can be very similar to the symptoms of fructose malabsorption.
+Thus, the diagnoses’ may often be confused or difficult to make.
+Fructose malabsorption can also mimic lactose/milk intolerance, IBS, SIBO, IBD, FODMAP intolerance and more.
 Fructose malabsorption (FM) may also be seen with celiac disease or NCGS and should be considered in these patients who are already on a gluten-free diet, yet have ongoing symptoms.
+It needs to be thought of intentionally or it is easy to miss.

 The onset of symptoms can occur at any age.
 Symptoms vary depending on the person and the amount of fructose they have eaten.
 Some people can tolerate much more fructose than others.
 The most common symptoms are bloating, gas, cramping, and diarrhea.
 When diarrhea occurs over prolonged periods, nutrient deficiencies and their symptoms may appear.
 The most common nutrients affected are folic acid, zinc, iron, tryptophan, calcium, vitamin c, and e.
 Elevated blood levels of amylase and lipase enzymes from the pancreas- may also be seen.
 Some people may also experience symptoms such as fatigue, headaches, brain fog, mood changes, and constipation.